hashicorp/terraform/website/README.md

 This directory contains the portions of [the Terraform website](https://www.terraform.io/) that pertain to the core functionality, excluding providers and the overall configuration.

-The files in this directory are intended to be used in conjunction with [the `terraform-website` repository](https://github.com/hashicorp/terraform-website), which brings all of the different documentation sources together and contains the scripts for testing and building the site as a whole.
+The website uses the files in this directory in conjunction with [the `terraform-website` repository](https://github.com/hashicorp/terraform-website).
+The `terraform-website` repository brings all of the documentation together and contains the scripts for testing and building the entire site.

 ## Suggesting Changes